-So by now, you already know about Arduino and other MCUs.
-Analog inputs and outputs have no secrets for you, and you control PWM, LEDs, and motor movement like a pro.
-Congratulations, you know how to write code in Arduino!
+So, at this point in the movie you already know about Arduino and other MCUs.
+Analog inputs and outputs hold no secrets for you, and you control PWM, LEDs, and moving little motors like no one else.
+Congratulations, you already know how to write lines of code in Arduino!

 But you, who always want to improve, now want to learn how to program (well) in Arduino.
-And, my friend, programming is much more than putting together a bunch of lines of code that “just work.”
-If you want to play in the major leagues, your code has to be clean.
+And, my friend, programming is much more than putting together a bunch of lines of code that “just work”.
+If you want to play in the first division, your code has to be clean.

-Speaking in general about the world of programming, more and more people are programming.
-Which is good… but it also means that the average quality of programming is decreasing.
+Speaking generally about the world of programming, more and more people are programming.
+Which is good… but it also means that the average quality of programming is going down.

-Within the world of Arduino and other MCUs, and all the many (so many!) things that we owe to this great ecosystem, the truth is that the lack of average quality is almost scandalous.
+Within the world of Arduino and other MCUs, and all the many (so many things!) we owe to this great ecosystem, the truth is that the lack of average quality borders on scandalous.

 This is due, in large part, to a very marked and widespread existence of two types of user profiles: